 If you have been issued with an offer which is conditional on achievement of qualifications or other requirements, you will need to fulfil those conditions to receive an unconditional offer.
-If you do not meet the terms of your offer, we may offer you an alternative programme which you can accept or decline.
-If you choose to accept the change of confirmation decision, you will have 14 days once you have replied firm to change your mind and be released into Clearing to be considered elsewhere or withdrawn.

-We reserve the right to withdraw the offer, or to defer your application to the next year of entry, if you have not fulfilled the conditions of your offer before the 31st of August prior to the start of the academic year.
-Due to limited numbers, offer conditions for NHS funded programmes need to be met 5 weeks before the start of the academic year, and applicants are informed of the exact date in their offer conditions.
-If needed, prioritisation for places will be given to applicants who meet their conditions within this timeframe.
+We reserve the right to withdraw the offer, or to defer your application to the next year of entry subject to funding being available, if you have not fulfilled the conditions of your offer before the 31st of August prior to the start of the academic year.